MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 # Install Windows 10 Insider Preview Builds
 You can install Insider Preview builds on individual devices, manage installation across multiple devices, or install on a virtual machine.
 NOTE: A device must be running a licensed version of Windows 10 to update to an Insider Preview build.

 ## Install on an individual device
 1. Register as a Windows Insider if you haven't done so already.
 See [Register](wip-4-biz-register.md).
 2. Open Windows Insider Program settings.
 You can find the settings by going to __Start > Settings > Update & security > Windows Insider Program__.
 To see this setting, you must have administrator rights to your device.

+NOTE: To enable installation of Insider Preview builds, Diagnostic Data settings on a device must be set to Enhanced or Full.
+(By default, Windows 10 devices are set to Full.)
+To check and change settings, go to [Settings>Privacy>Diagnostics & feedback](ms-settings:privacy-feedback).

 3. Click __Get started__ and follow the prompts to link your Microsoft or work account that you used to register as a Windows Insider.

 ![alt text](images/wip4biz_prompts.png "Get started button for installing WIP builds")